Foucault's lectures at the Collège de France: The Punitive Society (1972–1973)

-In these lectures, published in English in 2015, continued the investigation of power and penal institutions begun in 1971-2.
+In these lectures, published in English in 2015, continued the investigation of power and penal institutions begun in 1971–72.
 Foucault spent a lot of time during this period trying to make intelligible the internal and external dynamics of what we call the prison.
 He questioned, "What are the relations of power which made possible the historical emergence of something like the prison?".
 This was correlated to three terms; firstly 'measure' "a means of establishing or restoring order, the right order, in the combat of men or the elements; but also a matrix of mathematical and physical knowledge."(treated in more detail in The Will To Knowledge lectures of 1971); Secondly the 'inquiry' "a means of establishing or restoring facts, events, actions, properties, rights; but also a matrix of empirical knowledge and natural sciences"(from the 1972 lectures Theories On Punishment and Penal Theories and Institutions) and thirdly 'the examination' treated as "the permanent control of the individual, like a permanent test with no endpoint".
 Foucault links the examination with 18th century Political economy and the productive labourers with the wealth they produce and the forces of production.

+Psychiatric Power (1973–1974)

+Foucault reveals antipsychiatry as the genealogy of a power that, in order to constitute itself as a domain of knowledge, paradoxically needed to elide the real suffering of the ill individual.

+Psychiatric power would have as its most basic critical proposition the thesis that the psychiatric field proceeded from practices that organized an ahistoricity of the pathological.
+The course is not a history of psychiatry, nor a critical evaluation of psychiatric knowledge in terms of an epistemological study of one of the most recent medical sciences.
+In reality, the course is the genealogy of an ahistoricity revealed by antipsychiatry as Foucault understands it.